 - @it (Elcin Ertugrul)

-The conference and workshops were a fantastic success and we look forward to the next one, which will be hosted by the University of Michigan from 27-29 October 2016.
+The conference and workshops were a fantastic success, and we look forward to the next one, which will be hosted by the University of Michigan from 27-29 October 2016.
+To see the wrap-up from the ACADIA 2017 conference, check out this post.